Server Side Caching Blog

 • hardware with fast access, usually RAM (random access memory) and in-memory engines, on which the data is temporarily stored.

-Did you already know?
-In addition to caching, there are at least nine other ways to optimize your WordPress and make it faster.
-You can find out what these are in the article Optimizing WordPress with the 10 most important tweaks - in a sensible order and with context.
+Did you know?
+Besides caching, there are at least nine other ways to optimize your WordPress and make it faster.
+In the article Optimizing WordPress with the 10 most important tweaks, we reveal which ones these are in concrete terms – in a sensible order and with context.

 What types of caching are there?